Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 Every Texan knows that Dallas and Fort Worth are friendly neighbors, and many may clump them together as one mega-city.
-However Fort Worth is interesting enough to stand on its own, therefore Dallas residents shouldn’t knock out the idea of Fort Worth as a great weekend getaway.
+However Fort Worth is interesting enough to stand on its own with its list of attractions, therefore Dallas residents shouldn’t knock out the idea of Fort Worth as a great weekend getaway.
 Nicknamed as “Cowtown,” Fort Worth does have some cowboy-ish influence.
-Therefore, head to Fort Worth to grab yourself a pair of custom cowboy or cowgirl boots while also enjoying the number of museums and great restaurants here.
+Therefore, head to Fort Worth to grab yourself a pair of custom cowboy or cowgirl boots while also enjoying the number of museums and excellent restaurants here.

-For a great weekend getaway, especially during the spring and autumn months, take a one-hour-and-15-minute trip to Palestine, Texas.
-Pronounced “pal-uh-steen,” this Texas town has beautiful scenery, remarkable architecture and fun shops and restaurants.
-You won’t be able to miss the roads lined with oak, magnolia and cypress trees.
+For a great weekend getaway, especially during the spring and autumn months, take a one hour trip to Palestine, Texas.
+Pronounced “pal-uh-steen,” this Texas town has beautiful scenery, remarkable architecture, and fun shops and restaurants.
+You won’t be able to miss the roads lined with oak, magnolia, and cypress trees.
 The azaleas and dogwoods brighten up the city when they are in full bloom in spring.
 Walk the famous dogwood trails or visit during the Dogwood Trails Festival.

 Two hours east of Dallas is the quaint town of Tyler.
 Known as the “Rose Capital of America,” about 20 percent of the country’s rose bushes come from Tyler.
 Therefore your first stop on a weekend getaway here should be the Tyler Rose Garden, which features over 500 different rose varieties.
-You can even get a dozen roses in Tyler for as low as $2.50.
-However roses aren’t the only things that make this city great.
+However, roses aren’t the only things that make this city great.
 Tyler State Park is a great spot for camping and outdoor recreation.
-Don’t leave Tyler without visiting Kiepersol, a local winery, distillery, restaurant and B&B.
+Don’t leave Tyler without visiting Kiepersol, a local winery, distillery, restaurant, and B&B.

 Lake Texoma, located on the Texas and Oklahoma border, is the perfect spot to cool off this summer.
-Dallas residents only need to drive an hour and half north of the city to locate this gem.
-Lake Texoma is perfect for numerous outdoor activities, such as boating, fishing, camping, golfing and horseback riding.
+Dallas residents only need to drive 1.5 hours north of the city to locate this gem.
+Lake Texoma is perfect for numerous outdoor activities, such as boating, fishing, camping, golfing, and horseback riding.
 Known as the “Striper Capital of the World,” Lake Texoma is full of striper fish and 79 other fish species, making this a great place for a fishing trip.